surpher/PactSwift/README.md

 ```

 `MockService` holds all the interactions between your consumer and a provider.
 For each test method, a new instance of `XCTestCase` class is allocated and its instance setup is executed.
 That means each test has it's own instance of `var mockService = MockService()`.
-Hence the reason we're using a singleton here to keep a reference to one instance of `MockService` for all the Pact tests.
+Hence the reason we're using a `static var mockService` here to keep a reference to one instance of `MockService` for all the Pact tests.
+Alternatively you could wrap the `mockService` into a singleton.
 Suggestions to improve this are welcome!
 See [contributing][contributing].

 References: